New measures to promote employment beyond Montevideo (capital of Uruguay): Decree 281/019

-Production of software and related services - Decree Nbr.
-96/019
+Production of software and related services: Decree 96/019

-During 2018, Law Nbr.
-19,637 introduced some amendments as of January 2018 to the exemption applicable for activities of production of software and related services, provided the assets are developed, at least in part, in Uruguay.
-This new Decree introduces complementary provisions regarding to the regulation of the referred exemption:
+Law 19,637 introduced amendments, as of January 2018, to the exemption applicable for activities of production of software and related services, provided the assets are developed, at least partially, in Uruguay.
+This Decree introduces complementary provisions regarding to the regulation of the referred exemption: